partheseas/gardens/Readme.md

 ![stability](https://img.shields.io/badge/stability-release-66f29a.svg)
 [![build status](https://travis-ci.org/partheseas/gardens.svg?branch=master)](https://travis-ci.org/partheseas/gardens)

-Using gardens makes it easier to handle your logging code by giving you the ability to break your output into scopes and a unified way to handle errors.
-It supports nested scopes, custom colors, time stamps, HTML output, and many other fun things!
+Using gardens makes it easier to handle your log output and debugging code by giving you the ability to break your output into named scopes, handle errors in a unified way, and use the same library for it all regardless of what your deployment target is.
+It supports scope nesting, custom colors and styles, time stamps, high resolution timing, HTML output, and many other fun things!

 A garden can be used interchangeably with `console`, and works basically anywhere that JavaScript can run.
 If you want to add support for an environment that